Spleens are beautiful! A Shutterstock Licensed Image.

 Spleen Herbs and Supplements

 The company Standard Process has several products that help the immune system.
-They also sell excellent products directed at the spleen, most notably, “Spleen Desiccated.”
+They also sell excellent products directed at the spleens, most notably, “Spleen Desiccated.”
 These types of products are finding their ways into western medical research and are showing encouraging outcomes when compared to pharmaceuticals and other types of supplements.
 Consider researching bovine and porcine concentrated, desiccated spleen extracts to improve the health of your spleen.

 Other supplements include products directed at the adrenals, thymus, Qi, and reducing stress.
 Consider that when the liver is overburdened, the spleen is under excess pressure to perform.
 You’ll find that liver supplements and trace minerals might also be beneficial to your spleen.